exercism/cpp/exercises/concept/power-of-troy/.docs/instructions.md

 ## 4. Give Power to the People

-The most exiting feature of Troy are the special powers, that people might wield.
+The most exciting feature of Troy are the special powers that people might wield.
 Some can smelt iron with their thoughts, while others can heal every wound instantly at nighttime.

-Define the function `manifest_power` which returns nothing but takes a `human` and a `string`.
+Define the function `manifest_power` which returns nothing but takes a reference to a `human` and a `string`.
 With the `string` it should define a new `power` object and set the `own_power` pointer of the `human` accordingly.
 The function should not return anything.